 Bill Cooper’s Safe Kids!
 Fair

 Bill Cooper’s Safe Kids!
 Fair is an annual event that brings safety related agencies around the community together in one place, where children and parents can meet with them face to face.
 All attending children can receive a Next Generation DNA Lifeprint kit – an indispensable tool for law enforcement in the case a child going missing.
 In 2018, the 11th year for the fair, Bill Cooper’s Safe Kids!
 Fair partnered with National Night Out, creating a better, richer event for our community.
 An estimated 500 people attended National Night Out: Featuring Bill Cooper’s Safe Kids Fair.
-Plans are now in the works for 2019’s event.
+Plans are now in the works for 2019’s event, which will take place in November.

 Spring Lecture Series

 The spring lecture series is held the first Monday of each month from March-May.
-Established in 2014, previous lecture series titles include Guns of the Frontier (2014), The Gallery Lecture Series (2015), WANTED (2016), Modern Law Enforcement (2017), and Jurisdiction and Judgment (2018).
+Established in 2014, previous lecture series titles include Guns of the Frontier (2014), The Gallery Lecture Series (2015), WANTED (2016), Modern Law Enforcement (2017), Jurisdiction and Judgment (2018), and Power & Politics: Know Your Arkansas State Government (2019).
 The lecture series has brought in speakers from across the country, including historians, politicians, law enforcement officials, authors, and more.

 Winthrop Paul Rockefeller Distinguished Lecture Series